 What is rearrangement reaction with example?

-Usually straight-chain alkanes are converted by heating in the presence of a catalyst to branched isomers.
-Examples include n-butane isomerization to isobutane, and pentane to isopentane.
-Highly branched alkanes have favorable properties for internal combustion engines.
+Usually, straight-chain alkanes are converted by heating in the presence of a catalyst to branched isomers.
+Examples include n-butane isomerization to isobutane and pentane to isopentane.
+Highly branched alkanes have favourable properties for internal combustion engines.

 What is meant by Beckmann rearrangement?